A Tale of Shipwreck and Lost Treasure

 The Wellington Guinea

-The two hundredweight of gold today is worth approximately 5 million pounds.
-A couple of hundred Wellington Guineas or others thrown into the mix would sweeten the treasure that Mr Drevar and Captain Wilde were unable to recover, considerably.
+The two hundredweight of gold today is worth approximately 3.7 million pounds.
+A couple of hundred Wellington Guineas and other specialist coins thrown into the mix would sweeten the treasure that Mr Drevar and Captain Wilde were unable to recover, considerably.

 The press put contemporary and future treasure hunters off the scent by stating that the money was recovered, but surviving records of the Howth Harbour Commissioners reveal that the guineas were never retrieved and the failure to do so, has remained buried, until now.